markpmlim/FisheyeToEquiRectangular/README.md

 ```

-We could express the 2 equations above as:
+BTW, we could re-write the 2 equations above as:

  ```glsl